aws-samples/aws-sam-swift/docs/index.md

 When prompted, specify a name for your project and select the template for the type of project you want to generate.
 Then switch to the project's folder.

-Instructions to build and deploy the application are located in the **README.md** file of the generated project.
+Application specific instructions to build, deploy, and use the application are located in the **README.md** file of the generated project.

 ## Project Templates
 The tool currently supports two templates.
 Check back often, as we intend to add new templates regularly.